jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**August 23, 2024**_
+Some recent news are saying the AI hype is cooling, but I think there are many more app developments that can be done over the next ten years, so the growth will come but at a slower pace than imagined.

 _**August 22, 2024**_
 Heard from bb news that some in the industry believe open source LLMs are the growth engines because a general LLM like ChatGPT proves not to be the way that GenAI will develop.